gatsbyjs/gatsby/packages/gatsby-plugin-preact/README.md

 intriguing option for Gatsby sites as it saves ~30kb of JavaScript vs. using React.

-> **Note:** This plugin uses Preact X, which is currently in beta, since Preact 8 is incompatible with Gatsby v2
+> **Note:** This plugin uses Preact X, any version prior to `v10.0.0` is incompatible with Gatsby v2.

 ## Install

-`npm install --save gatsby-plugin-preact preact@next`
+`npm install --save gatsby-plugin-preact preact

 ## How to use